 Editor’s notes: the potential requirements below from use case 5.5 need to be confirmed

-The 3GPP system shall support user experienced data rate up to Gbps of level.

-The 3GPP system shall support user peak data rate at tens of Gbps.

 Editor’s notes: the potential requirements below from use case 5.6 need to be confirmed

-The 3GPP system shall support the user experienced data rate up to Gbpsof level while the user is moving slowly.
+The 3GPP system shall support the user experienced data rate up to [1] Gbps DL and 500 Mbps ULwhile the user is moving slowly.

-The 3GPP system shall support the peak data rate at tens of Gbps while the user is moving slowly.
+The 3GPP system shall support the peak data rate per user at [10] Gbps while the user is moving slowly.

 Editor’s notes: the potential requirements below from use case 5.56 need to be confirmed